 You can set the foreign exchange rate difference in SAP B1 using the “Administration > Setup> Financials > Exchange Rate Difference” feature.
 This feature provides recommendations in exchange rate differences, which is useful for business partners and customers.

 What is the exchange rate difference key in SAP B1?
 Typically, due to fluctuations in foreign exchange rates, companies can record either gains or losses when dealing with foreign currencies.
 On its part, the SAP B1 tool can automatically post the differences in exchange rates to the general revenue or expense accounts as gains or losses respectively.
-The exchange rate difference key in SAP Business One is used for the valuation of foreign currency during yearly account closing.
+The difference in SAP business exchange is used for the valuation of foreign currency during yearly account closing.
 This key is stored in the master record of the G/L account.
 Using this feature, you can create one gain or loss account for each currency or each currency type.

 Next, let us look at how to set or change the foreign exchange rate using SAP B1.